paulbutcher/ScalaMock/_user_guide/070_advanced_topics.md

 }
 ```

-This will print all invocations of call handlers and verifiers, with the corresponding calls.
+This will print all invocations of call handlers and verifiers with the corresponding calls.